-About eight years ago, I had a moment of truth.
+About nine years ago, I had a moment of truth.
 For a long time, I’d been telling myself that I ought to act on my concern about homelessness and poverty.
 Then I learned that my sister had had a seizure.
 And I realized that I didn’t have all the time in the world — maybe almost no time at all — to do what I felt I should.

 So I began working, on a volunteer basis, for a large charitable organization that serves homeless and other low-income residents in my home town, Washington, D.C.
 I’ve since branched out to support the advocacy goals of other nonprofits and their coalitions.